Pearls Before Swine by Stephan Pastis for June 16, 2023

 16. 0804242

-James Wolfenstein 11 months ago
+James Wolfenstein over 1 year ago

 What’s so hard to understand?
 Joyce chronicles the daily life of Leopold Bloom establishing a parallelism between the unfolding of his day and the adventures of Ulysses in The Odyssey, including the relationship with his wife Molly (as Penelope) and his friend Stephen (as Telemachus), and the political situation of the day between Ireland and Britain.
 The novel is considered the primary representation of the Modernist movement due to its original structure and prose as well as for the “stream of consciousness” technique.
 I can tell you even more about it but I haven’t read it yet :D